-The Pantheon in Rome is a monumental building, dating back to the Roman imperial period, a catholic church and, with over seven million visitors in 2016 (Source: MIBACT – Italian Ministry of Culture), Italy’s most visited state-owned cultural site.
+The Pantheon in Rome is a monumental building, dating back to the Roman imperial period, a Catholic church and, with over seven million visitors in 2016 (Source: MIBACT – Italian Ministry of Culture), Italy’s most visited state-owned cultural site.

 The first Pantheon (whose name means “(temple) of all gods”), was erected in the 1st century B.C. (probably between 27 and 25 B.C) by Roman politician and general Marcus Agrippa, whose name is reported in the inscription “Marcus Agrippa, Lucii filius, consul tertium fecit” (built by Marcus Agrippa, son of Lucius, consul for the third time)* still visible on the building’s pediment.
-Little remains of Agrippa’s temple, since it was largely destroyed by a fire and rebuilt in different form in the 2nd century A.D.
+Little remains of Agrippa’s temple, since it was largely destroyed by a fire and rebuilt in a different form in the 2nd century A.D.

 The construction of the “second” Pantheon was promoted by Emperor Hadrian; the temple was completed between 125 and 128 A.D. probably after a design by Syrian-Roman architect Apollodorus of Damascus.

 In 609, after the fall of the Roman Empire, the “temple of all gods” was converted by Pope Benedict V into a Christian church and renamed Sancta Maria ad Martyres (Saint Mary of the Martyrs).
 This arguably saved the building either from destruction or from being used as a quarry during the Middle Ages, as it happened to many other ancient buildings in Rome.

 In the 17th century two small Baroque-style bell towers, designed by Francesco Borromini, were added to the building.
 Yet, the towers were not much appreciated by the Roman people and were scornfully nicknamed “donkey’s ears”; they were eventually removed in 1883.